 - Are you unable to talk to the adults around you?

-It’s still important that you tell someone if you have problems at home.
-Talk to an adult who you trust, such as a relative, a friend’s parent, a coach, a teacher, the school counsellor or someone at a Youth Guidance Centre.
+It´s still important you tell someone if you have problems at home.
+Tell an adult you trust, for example a friend´s parent, a sports coach, a teacher, the school counsellor or someone at a Youth Guidance Centre.

 - Are you not allowed to join in with sports, school trips or something else at school?